sarpakar/ReefFishCount-YOLO/README.md

 Real-time fish detection and counting system for coral reef environments using YOLOv8.

 ## Project Overview
 This repository contains the implementation of an automated fish counting system designed for coral reef monitoring.
-The system utilizes YOLOv8 architecture optimized for underwater environments, developed as part of the JBG060 Data Challenge 3 with the collaboration with Fruitpunch.ai at TU Eindhoven.
+The system utilizes YOLOv8 architecture optimized for underwater environments, developed as part of the JBG060 Data Challenge 3 Course at Tu/e Eindhoven collaborating with Fruitpunch.ai

 ## Requirements
 ```python